When you add footage, image, and audio files to your video, Clipchamp temporarily saves copies of these files in your browser cache.

 How to locate your files

-1. To restore your files to a video, click on locate asset button on the video preview window.
+1. To restore your files to a video, select the Locate asset button on the video preview window.

-2. In the window that appears, click on the locate folder button.
+2. In the window that appears, select Locate folder.

-3. In the file search window, locate the folder with the original files and click on the upload button to connect them to your video again.
+3. In the file search window, locate the folder with the original files and select Upload to connect them to your project again.

-4. A warning will appear asking you if you want to upload the files.
+4. Confirm that you want to upload the files.

 5. You can also choose to locate files individually if you don't want to upload a whole folder.
-Simply click on a file in the list.
+Simply select a file in the list.

-6. Next, find the file on your computer and click on the upload button.
+6. Next, find the file on your computer and select Upload.

-8. Once all your files are located, the window will close automatically and you'll be able to edit your video again.
-If you'd like to go back to the editor without locating all files, simply click return to editor at the bottom of the window.
+8. After all your files are located, the window will close automatically and you'll be able to edit your video again.
+If you'd like to go back to the editor without locating all files, select return to editor at the bottom of the window.

-NOTE: if you've used stock footage and audio in your video, you won't need to locate them.
-These files are always available online.
+NOTE: If you've used stock footage and audio in your project, you won't need to locate these stock assets.
+They are always available online.

 What if I can't find my files?

 Clipchamp is fast and private because it doesn't upload your video, image, or music files to an online location for processing by default.
-Your files always stay on your computer, unless you choose to back them up online using our content backup feature.
+In Clipchamp for personal accounts, your files always stay on your computer, unless you choose to back them up online using our content backup feature.

-This does, however, mean you have to keep your original files, and if you've lost them we have no way of retrieving them for you.
-If you've deleted them, we suggest retrieving the files from your original source – e.g. many smartphones keep backups of deleted videos for a certain number of days.
+This does mean you have to keep your original files, and if you've lost them, we have no way of retrieving them for you.
+If you've deleted them, we suggest retrieving the files from your original source (for example, many smartphones keep backups of deleted videos for a certain number of days).

 Problems with locating files

-If you have added an unsupported file type this can sometimes cause problems locating them.
-If this happens we suggest reloading the page, or, logging out of Clipchamp and logging in again, then attempting to reopen the video.
+If you have added an unsupported file type this can sometimes cause problems locating the files.
+If this happens we suggest reloading the page, or signing out of Clipchamp and signing in again, then attempting to reopen the project.